-For example, purchasing something from an eCommerce store meant that the confirmation, sales receipts etc. would have to arrive in our inbox.
+For example, purchasing something from Amazon meant that the confirmation, sales receipts, return emails, etc. are all done through email.

-But email later got even more integrated into the relationships we have with businesses.
-Like your Amazon account, Netflix, Facebook, finance products like banking, etc.
+But email later got even more integrated into the relationships we have with businesses, like with Netflix, Facebook, finance products like banking, etc.

 An endless list of things that matter to you, require your email address.
 Could you honestly say you can drop email today?

 Email guarantees the opportunity to reach every contact in your database